 5. Don’t Get Overwhelmed By The Baby Registry

 You have nothing.
 You need everything.
 I know all about that life.
 I did so much research as a first time mom.
-I did so much googling and looked at so many reviews, it nearly killed me (or bored me to death, rather).
+Since I didn’t know what the heck I was doing, I did so much googling and looked at so many reviews, it nearly killed me (or bored me to death, rather).
 I’ve done the work for you and it’s all written out here in my baby registry post.